 Open access stands for free access to a publication.
 Academic publications are expensive due to their often low sales.
 For publishers, this means they have to compensate for their regular expenses (salaries of employees, rent, material, electricity costs, etc.) by charging a high retail price.
 The great promise of digital publications, however, is free access to knowledge for all.

 In reality, however, open access publications come at a cost.
 The loss of sales must be recouped through a high compensation sum.
 Numerous foundations and institutions have specialized in promoting open access publications.
 Governments are also increasingly supporting open access strategies.
-This is not least due to economic interests, in order to strengthen national research vis-à-vis its international competitors.

 Article in an edited volume